Vonr/Ars-Controle/README.md

 The remote will allow for cross dimensional configuration of the Warping Spell Prism, unlike the Dominion Wand which does not store dimensions.
 (Dominion wands can now configure cross-dimensionally in Ars Nouveau 5.3.2 and higher)

+#### Portable Brazier Relay

+The Portable Brazier Relay allows you to carry the effects of a ritual on you.
+This requires the ritual brazier to stay loaded and have a supply of source.

+Now you can carry a Flight ritual to have flight anywhere you go, a Sanctuary ritual to have an easier time exploring at night, a Conjure Island ritual for no reason at all, or a variety of other useful or silly combinations.

 ### Adaptive Filters